M7Tro/comp2011/weekFour/arrays/notes.md

 A null character '\0' denotes an end of a char array.

 If you have a function that accepts a char sequence string as a paremeter, you do not have to pass the length of the string.

+An interesting way to count the length of a char string:
+    int i; for(i = 0; sequence[i] != '\0'; i++); cout << i;

+Reading C strings with cin:

+cin will skip all the white  spaces before reading data of the required type until the next white space.

+White spaces are ' ', '\t', '\n'.

+For char x; cin >>x; and input like "   http ", the x value will be 'h'

+For char x [20]; cin >> x; "   http  " will result in x == "http"

+cin is not good for multiple words or lines with newline.
+Instead, use cin.getline(char s[], int max-num-char, char terminator);

+cin.getline() will stop when either max-num-char-1 characters are read or the terminating character is seen.
+The terminating character is not read into the string.

+The C-string terminating null character is automatically inserted at the end of the read string.

+Default cin terminates the input once it sees a whitespace character.
+If you try to initialize a string with input and write 'My name is Sultan' only 'My' will be stored.